Tim Ferriss is famous for many things: his books, his numerous businesses, and one of the top-rated business podcasts on Spotify.

-I recently watched a talk that Tim Ferriss gave about his DiSSS method of learning.
-In it, he claims that:
+I watched a talk that he gave about his famous DiSSS method of learning, during which he claimed that:

-In DISS, Tim's method bears all the hallmarks of good instructional design.
-However, he's boiled it down to something that's easy to understand without having to study for 4 years and get a Master's degree.
+The DiSSS method isn’t just another hacky acronym: Tim's method bears all the hallmarks of good instructional design.
+At the same time, he's boiled it down to something that's easy to understand without having to study for 4 years and get a Master's degree.

 Deconstruction